backupify/backupify_styleguides/RubyStyleguide.md

 result = some_condition ? something : something_else
 ```

 * Use one expression per branch in a ternary operator.
 This also means that ternary operators must not be nested.
-Prefer `if/else` constructs in these cases.
+Prefer `if/else` constructs in these cases. [[link](#nested-ternary)]

 ```rb
 # bad